Migration of Moroccan Jews to Israel: Policy Instated by Mohammed V

+Pisces Affair

+The Pisces Affair was the sinking 10 January 1961 of the Pisces, renamed Egoz (Hebrew: אֱגוֹז hazelnut), a ship leased and managed by ha-Misgeret of the Mossad, operating as foreign agents in Morocco, for the clandestine migration of Moroccan Jews from the Gulf of Alhucemas in the Rif to Gibraltar.
+The sinking resulted in the death of 46 of the people aboard.
+From Gibraltar, the migrants were then to have gone to Israel at a time when the immigration of Moroccan Jews to Israel was illegal under Moroccan law.

+The event had a dramatic impact on politics in Morocco.
+Morocco was held responsible for the disaster in the international press, and it then eased its policies on Zionist emigration.
+The newspaper at-Tahrir of the National Union of Popular Forces (UNFP) saw the policy change as a direct consequence of pressure from the United States, Europe, and Israel.

 Emigration under Hassan II of Morocco

 Policy changed with the accession of Hassan II of Morocco in 1961.
 After the US provided food support to Morocco in the drought of 1957, Hassan II agreed to accept a $100 per-capita bounty from the American Hebrew Immigrant Aid Society, which acted as a cover for Israeli emigration agents, for each Jew who emigrated from Morocco—a total of $500,000 for the first 50,000 Moroccan Jews, followed by $250 for each Jew thereafter.
 Between the years 1961 - 1967 around 120,000 Jews left Morocco.

 The Six-Day War in 1967 led to another wave of emigration of Jews from Morocco, primarily to France, but also to Canada, the United States, Israel and other countries.

-The Disaster of "Egoz" (Nut) Ship

-In 1961 the ship Egoz (nut) which held 44 illegal immigrants drowned in the sea on its way to Israel.

-After the sinking of Egoz, pressure was exerted on Morocco and a secret treaty was signed with King Hassan II and consequently a massive exodus of Jews from Casablanca port was carried out under the supervision of General Oufkir.
-Some Jews came to Israel and some immigrated to France and other countries.